SQream/sqream_docs/reference/sql_data_types.rst

 ``VARCHAR(n)`` can occupy up to *n* bytes, whereas ``TEXT(n)`` can occupy up to *4*n* bytes.
 However, the size of strings is variable and is compressed by SQream DB.

-Examples
+String Examples
 ^^^^^^^^^^
+The following is an example of the String syntax:

 .. code-block:: postgres

-   CREATE TABLE cool_strings (a VARCHAR(25) NOT NULL, b TEXT);
+   CREATE TABLE cool_strings (a TEXT NOT NULL, b TEXT);

    INSERT INTO cool_strings VALUES ('hello world', 'Hello to kiwi birds specifically');

    INSERT INTO cool_strings VALUES ('This is ASCII only', 'But this column can contain 中文文字');

    SELECT * FROM cool_strings;

+The following is an example of the correct output:

 .. code-block:: text

    hello world	,Hello to kiwi birds specifically
    This is ASCII only,But this column can contain 中文文字

-.. note:: Most clients control display precision of floating point numbers, and values may appear differently in some clients.
+.. note:: Most clients control the display precision of floating point numbers, and values may appear differently in some clients.

-Casts and conversions
+String Casts and Conversions
 ^^^^^^^^^^^^^^^^^^^^^^^

-String values can be converted to:
+The following table shows the possible String value conversions:

 .. list-table::
    :widths: auto